tvtaerum/cGANs_housekeeping/README.md

   3.  a cGan Python program with embedding

 #### Cautions:
-There are a numbers of perspective which I use coming out of my background in analytics.
+There are a numbers of definitions and perspective which I use coming out of my background in analytics.
   1.  stream:  the process of moving data through input, algorithms, and output of data and its evaluation.
   2.  convergence:  since there are no unique solutions in GAN, convergence occurs when there are no apparent improvements in a subjective evaluation of clarity of images being generated.
-  3.  limited applicability:  the methods which I describe work for the limited set of data sets and cGan problems I have investigated.
+  3.  limited applicability:  the methods described work for a limited set of data and cGan problems.
   4.  bounds of model loss:  there is an apparent relationship between mode collapse and model loss.

 #### Software and hardware requirements: